Google

 :::k:::

-Richard D. Katz - San Jose, California, USA - I have been playing uilleann pipes since 1998.
+Richard D. Katz - Los Gatos, California, USA - I have been playing uilleann pipes since 1998.
 I am a member of the Na Piobairi Uilleann in Dublin, The San Francisco Pipers' Club, and The Irish Pipers' Club of Seattle.

 I play an African blackwood, imitation ivory, and nickel-silver concert D, full-set, made for me by Charles Roberts of Kings Mountain, Sligo, Ireland in September of 1998.
 I play at local sessions, and guest with several local bands.